 There have been countless other ‘rescues’ of cavers becoming lost, especially in Labertouche Cave.
 A minor rescue occurred in Honeycomb Cave in Buchan many years ago, and the cavers were found 5 metres away (via a hard to see squeeze) from the bottom of the entrance pitch.
 They said they could hear birds chirping and that there was obvious debris from the surface, but they just couldn’t find the squeeze.
 Those cavers were never seen in Buchan again.

 Another ‘rescue’ occurred in Buchan in the entrance squeeze to Centipede Cave.
-It is an incredibly tight entrance made difficult because there are NO foot holds or hand holds to drag yourself out.
+It is an incredibly tight entrance made difficult because there are no foot holds or hand holds to drag yourself out.
 The caver in question was stuck for several hours while the rescue team (a couple of locals) chiselled enough rock around him to get him out.
 Very embarrassing!

 Cave Rescue Victoria (Now deceased)

-Caving, statistically, is VERY safe.
+Caving, statistically, is very safe.

 I don’t want to scare you from caving.
 Serious rescues are VERY rare.
 Caving statistically is a very safe sport.
-In fact the stats interntionally indicate that the most common cause of death in caves is drowing when cavers enter a cave in bad weather, or from exposure being hypothermic.
+In fact, the stats internationally indicate that the most common cause of death in caves is drowning, when cavers enter a cave in bad weather, or from exposure being hypothermic.
 See the menu on Statistics under the advanced caving menu.
 Some caves flood dramatically and quickly, whereas others flood gradually.
 Many caves in the United Kingdom flood badly, and there have been quite a few incidents.
 When I was living and caving over there, there were whole weekends when we had to stay on the surface due to heavy rain.

 The main danger – Water.

 Cave rescue is an art form and a unique challenge.
-Lets hope it doesn’t get used too often.
+Let’s hope it doesn’t get used too often.